 Endnote is a reference management tool that allows you to create a personal database of up to 10,000 references by importing citations from online databases or text files.
 You can organize references into folders, and quickly and easily create and format bibliographies using a wide choice of citation styles.

 You must be on campus OR signed into the VPN to create an EndNote Basic account with your Marquette email.
 Once registered, you can access your EndNote account from on or off campus.
-You will need to login while on campus at least once every twelve months in order to maintain your account.
+You will need to login while on campus or through the VPN at least once every twelve months in order to maintain your account.

 Before you begin using EndNote, or if you have a question while you're using it, you might try the EndNote help sources below:

 In EndNote Basic select the Format tab, then Export References.